olethalai/challenges/countdown/README.md

 If a player thinks they have solved the anagram, they can buzz in to stop the clock and present their answer.

+If a player answers correctly, they are awarded **10 points** and the game finishes.

 If a player gives an incorrect answer, the countdown continues, and remaining players can buzz in.

 Players may only guess once.

 If there are no players left to guess before the 30 seconds are up, the game finishes.